-The PQI picture quality index is an attempt by TV manufacturers to rank their TV models to show which TV model is better.
-This trend began in 2012, when all TV manufacturers started to use one index or another.
-At first, these indices were labelled Hertz and reached huge heights.
-In fact, the companies were misleading users, and in 2015, these indices lost Hertz and turned into faceless numbers.
-When it comes to Samsung, for example, the quality index is not used at all in the US.
-In Europe, the quality index continues to be used, but only in certain TV ranges.
+The PQI Picture Quality Index is Samsung’s attempt to rank its TV models to show which is better.
+This trend started in 2012 when all TV manufacturers started using one index or another.
+Initially, these indices were labeled as Hertz and reached tremendous heights.
+In reality, companies misled users, and in 2015, these indexes lost their Hertz and turned into faceless numbers.
+If we talk about Samsung, for example, the quality index is not used at all in the US.
+In Europe, the quality index is still used, but only on certain TV lines, and is gradually disappearing.

-    In my opinion, the reason is very simple: if a manufacturer publishes any index, it must explain how it is calculated, and prove it in practice, in reality it is very difficult, I would say impossible.
-So all these indices will sooner or later cease to be used, they will be replaced by other designations, for example Game motion with parameter Yes.
+The reason is straightforward: if a manufacturer publishes an index, he should explain how it is calculated and prove it in practice, but in reality, it is impossible.
+That’s why, sooner or later, all these indices will disappear and be replaced by other terms, such as game motion with a yes parameter.

-    No one knows how Samsung calculates the picture quality index.
-And for this reason, TVs with the same displays, the same main boards and, therefore, the same processors, have different indices.
-Also keep in mind that Samsung can install displays from different manufacturers in the same TV model, and, for example, from 2022 Samsung will stop producing LED displays for TVs at all, having sold its factory to a Chinese company.
-Samsung will only produce displays for next-generation QD-OLED, or OLED, TVs because LG’s sales practices have shown great potential for OLED displays.
+People need to learn how Samsung calculates the Picture Quality Index.
+As a result, TVs with the same display, motherboard, and processor will have different PQI scores.
+It should also be noted that Samsung can use displays from different manufacturers in the same TV model, and, for example, from 2022, Samsung will no longer produce LED displays for TVs, having sold its factory to the Chinese company TCL.
+Samsung will only produce displays for the new generation of QD OLED TVs, as LG’s sales practice has shown the great potential of OLED displays.

-    But back to PQI, every year the image quality index increases, the dynamics of PQI is as follows.
+But let’s get back to the PQI; every year, the picture quality index increases, and the dynamics of the PQI are as follows.

 2015: 100 – 2400 PQI

 2018: 800 – 4000 PQI